Overview and Mission

 - Formal vote: refers to an official vote for which it is announced in advance that votes will be counted.
 This may occur during the course of a meeting or via email balloting.

 - Each MS-ISAC Member may appoint (2) two Primary Members to officially represent them on the MS-ISAC.
-One of these members must be the Chief Information Security Officer or person identified as being responsible for cyber security duties for the SLTT.
+One of these Members must be the Chief Information Security Officer or any such individual identified as being responsible for cybersecurity duties for the SLTT.

-- Each Supporting Member may appoint (2) Primary Members to officially represent them on the MS-ISAC.
-One of these Primary Members must be directly responsible for providing services or systems to an MS-ISAC Member.
+- Each MS-ISAC Supporting Member may similarly appoint (2) individuals to officially represent them on the MS-ISAC.
+One of these Supporting Members must be directly responsible for providing services or systems to an MS-ISAC Member.

 MS-ISAC Executive Committee

 - There shall be a sixteen (16) Member MS-ISAC Executive Committee to advise the MS-ISAC Chair and MS-ISAC Executive Secretariat on the strategic direction of the MS-ISAC and to guide MS-ISAC working groups and subcommittees towards the successful execution of their deliverables and activities.

 - Any MS-ISAC Individual Member serving as an official or an employee of an SLTT may be nominated to serve on the Executive Committee.